scott5Tots/react-starter-app/Step 2/README.md

 # Backend - Step 2 - Backend directory
 Using the 'touch' command, create a new file called app.js. <br>
-The backend server is running in port 9884
+The backend server is running in port 9884 <br>
 [app.js file](Step 2/assets/Appjs.jpg)